LeonaMc/ZeroDayAs3/README.md

 Staff can modify module info.
 Staff are allowed to modify information about modules.

 Staff can input grades.
 Staff are allowed to input grades for students when a module terminates.

-# SQL Commands:
-create database library;
-create user 'root'@'localhost' identified by 'root';
-grant all privileges on *.* to 'root'@'localhost';

 # Group Leader:
 Leona McNulty